RfidResearchGroup/proxmark3/README.md

 The new universial GUI will work.
 [Proxmark3 Universal GUI](https://github.com/burma69/PM3UniversalGUI)

 ## Notices
-Kali and ArchLinux users usually must kill their modem manager in order for the proxmark3 to enumerate properly.
+Kali, Ubuntu and ArchLinux users usually must kill their modem manager in order for the proxmark3 to enumerate properly.
 `sudo apt remove modemmanager`

 ## Issues